-- Dr Robert Chard, Associate Professor of Classical Chinese, specialises in History and religion of early imperial China, Confucian ritual - Dr Guilia Falato, Lecturer of Chinese, specialises in History of the sino-western cultural relations during Ming and Qing dynasties.
+- Dr Robert Chard, Associate Professor of Classical Chinese, specialises in History and religion of early imperial China, Confucian ritual - Dr Giulia Falato, Lecturer of Chinese, specialises in History of the sino-western cultural relations during Ming and Qing dynasties.
 History of Song-Ming pedagogy.
-Translation and adaptations of European books on moral philosophy in Chinese - Ms Jing Fang, Instructor in Modern Chinese - Prof. Henrietta Harrison, Stanley Ho Professor of Chinese History, specialises in Social and cultural history of China from the Qing through to the present; local history; religion and the experience of revolution - Dr Margaret Hillenbrand, Associate Professor of Modern Chinese Literature and Culture China Centre, specialises in Modern literature and film - Dr Dirk Meyer, Associate Professor of Chinese Philosophy, specialises in Chinese Philosophy; orality and literacy in early Chinese philosophical discourse; excavated manuscripts; phonology and palaeography - Ms Yang Song, Shaw Instructor in Chinese, specialises in Linguistic studies of modern Chinese; Chinese as a second language - Prof. Shelagh Vainker, Associate Professor of Chinese Art; Curator of Chinese Art Department of Eastern Art, Ashmolean Museum, specialises in Early Chinese art; Chinese ceramics
+Translation and adaptations of European books on moral philosophy in Chinese - Ms Jing Fang, Instructor in Modern Chinese - Prof. Henrietta Harrison, Stanley Ho Professor of Chinese History, specialises in Social and cultural history of China from the Qing through to the present; local history; religion and the experience of revolution - Dr Margaret Hillenbrand, Associate Professor of Modern Chinese Literature and Culture China Centre, specialises in Modern literature and film - Dr Dirk Meyer, Associate Professor of Chinese Philosophy, specialises in Chinese Philosophy; orality and literacy in early Chinese philosophical discourse; excavated manuscripts; phonology and palaeography - Dr Christopher Mittelstaedt, Lecturer in Modern Chinese Studies, specialises in the history, politics, and ideology of the Chinese Communist Party; Chinese law and governance; and grassroots governance.